AseemWangoo/flutter_programs/README.md

 InternetConnectivity.dart -> Retrieve the type of mobile network (wifi/mobile data or none)

 FutureBuilder_part1.dart -> Retrieve the data from web service and create widget when data is received.

+FutureBuilder_part2.dart -> Retrieve the data from web service on button click and create widget when data is received.